Steffen70/gRPC_PWA/readme.md

 ### Windows

+I recommend you to use [Chocolatey](https://chocolatey.org/install#individual), a package manager for Windows, for the installations.

 To install the required tools on Windows, you will need to start the terminal as an administrator.
-It's recommended to use Chocolatey, a package manager for Windows, for the installations.

 **Install .NET version 8.0:**